-The Intermediary contends that the Provider failed to maintain adequate and verifiable documentation to support its allocation of nursing service costs to the CDP and NF units of the facilities.
+The Intermediary contends that the Provider failed to maintain adequate and verifiable documentation to support its allocation of nursing service costs to the CDP and NF unit of the facility.
 Under the regulations at 42 C.F.R. §§ 413.20 and 413.24, a provider is required to maintain sufficient financial records and adequate cost data to assure the proper determination of costs under the Medicare program.
 The recordkeeping requirement includes the concept that data be accurate, maintained in sufficient detail to accomplish its intended purpose, and must be capable of verification by a qualified auditor.

-The Intermediary argues that the Provider's reliance on Assignment Sheets to support the payroll system to split the nursing time and cost between the CDP and the NF was not adequate.
-The error rate in time reporting from the assignment sheets was significant.
+The Intermediary argues that the Provider's reliance on sign-in sheets to support the payroll system to split the nursing time and cost between the CDP and the NF was not adequate.
+The error rate in time reporting from the sign-in sheets was significant.
 The Provider's system relies on facility personnel to manually correct payroll records to account for time spent in a department different from the employee's home department.
-There were many instances of errors and failure to accurately make the manual changes.
-The evidence established that the payroll record, which is the basis of the Provider's time split, is not accurate and does not meet the substantiation requirements of the regulations.
+There were many instances of errors, and failure to accurately make the manual changes.
+The evidence established that the payroll record which is the basis of the Provider's time split, is not accurate and does not meet the substantiation requirements of the regulations.

 The Intermediary points out that CMS Pub.
-15-1 § 2340.1.A presents two methods to allocate nursing service cost between a CDP and a non-CDP.
+15-1 § 2340.1A presents two methods to allocate nursing service cost between a CDP and a non-CDP.
 The first method is based on actual time.
 The second method uses one average cost per hour equally in both units.
 The Provider attempted to discretely identify time spent by its staff as between the CDP and NF.
 The Intermediary determined that the methodology for charging time did not adequately identify actual time, was not capable of audit and otherwise did not provide adequate documentation to support the differential in nursing costs claimed in each section of its facility.
 As a result, the Intermediary reclassified direct nursing costs between the two cost centers based upon calculating an overall average cost per diem.

 The Intermediary points out that it requested time reporting records for two time periods.
-The Intermediary determined that the Provider maintained time record reporting systems which tied into the payroll system and then determined the time split between nursing costs assigned to the CDP and the NF.
+The Intermediary determined that the Provider maintained the time record reporting system which tied into the payroll system and that the payroll then determined the time split between nursing costs assigned to the CDP and the NF.
 The system appeared to be acceptable.
-After the audit, the Intermediary concluded that the Time Card Records could not be relied upon to support the allocation between the CDP and the NF.
+After the audit the